 Arshad Khalid has spent more than 20 years in the IT industry in various roles, most recently being employed as Director of Technical Services for a German company’s brand new international operations based out of the UK.

 During his time in the IT field, Arshad was also a regular speaker at various industry events worldwide.
 In 2017, Arshad set up his own business with the aim to promote and bring to the mainstream eco-friendly and ethically sourced products.
 The aim is to achieve social parity and sustainable livelihoods for the economically

 disadvantaged artisans, especially women, in parts of the developing world but also to revive those crafts which are on the verge of dying out.
 Being a technology enthusiast with a creative flair and keen interest in diversity and social cohesion, Arshad is very interested in advising or taking part in projects benefiting communities.

 John Chillcott is Director of Central England Co-operative and is former Chair of SEEE.

 John is a former CEO with an extensive retail business background providing commercial and Board services and advice to organisations and businesses.
 John has wide experience of corporate and business re-structuring at Board and Executive level and developing and implementing business strategy.

-Elaine is the main point of contact at SEEE as our Members and Programme Manager.
-She liaises with members to ensure that they are getting the information that they need.
+Jane is the main point of contact at SEEE and manages our marketing activities.
+A member of the Chartered Institute of Marketing, Jane has over 19 years experience working in the not-for-profit sector and runs her own marketing consultancy Thompson Marketing which supports social enterprises and charities with their marketing strategy and delivery.
+At SEEE Jane liaises with members to ensure that they are getting the information that they need and shares member news via our newsletter, website and Twitter account.
 She also gathers information on issues of concerns to the wider network.
-If you are thinking about joining SEEE, Elaine can take you through the benefits of membership.
+If you are thinking about joining SEEE, Jane can take you through the benefits of membership.